achimnol/redis-client/README.md

 ```

 > **Note**
-> At the first stage, we will simple serialize and deserialize the request/response using the raw RESP3 spec.
+> At the first stage, we will simply serialize and deserialize the request/response using the raw RESP3 spec instead of providing full functional wrappers of all Redis commands.

 ### Difficulties